tjntomas/MI-Bluetooth-Remote-for-Home-Assistant/README.md

 I paired the remote control with a NUC running Ubuntu that I use as a media player, but a Raspberry Pi or any other maching running a linux OS should work.
 I then wrote a simple python3 script to listen to the remote keypress events and send the events to Home Assistant.

 To use the script, you need to:
 1. Install the dependencies in the script.
-They should all be present on your system with the exception of the evdev module hhich you can find here. https://pypi.org/project/evdev/
+They should all be present on your system with the exception of the evdev module which you can find here. https://pypi.org/project/evdev/
 1. Look in /dev/input and make a note of the highest numbered device
 2. Pair the remote control to the computer, as you would pair any bluetooth device.
 3. Look again in /dev/input and make note of the new device that has been created.
 This is your bluetooth remote control.